Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model: Results

 In the sequel, we let

-denote the number of distinct two-hop paths between vertices at $x$ and $u$ in $V$.
-The following lemma will be used throughout the remainder of the article. \begin{lemma} The number $N_1(x,u)$ of two hop paths between two given vertices $x, u \in V$ has a Poisson distribution. \end{lemma} \begin{proof} A proof of this result can be found in \cite[Section 2]{privault2019} by computing the moments of $N_1(x,u)$ using the Slivnyak-Mecke formula and non-flat partitions.
-Other proofs can be provided, e.g. by constructing $G_H (\mathcal{X} )$ as another Poisson point process obtained by thinning $\mathcal{X}$ with probability $H(x,y)H(y,u)$ at every vertex $y\in V$.
-Here, we will use a combinatorial argument to better understand why the moments of $N_1(x,u)$ match those of a Poisson distribution.
-Consider for instance the second moment.
+denote the number of distinct two-hop paths between vertices at $x$ and $u$ in $V$, and $\mathbf{1}(\cdot)$ being the indicator function.
+The following lemma is used throughout this article. \begin{lemma} The number $N_1(x,u)$ of two-hop paths between two given vertices $x, u \in V$ has a Poisson distribution. \end{lemma} \begin{proof} A proof of this result can be found in \cite[Section 2]{privault2019} by computing the moments of $N_1(x,u)$ using the Slivnyak-Mecke formula and non-flat partitions. \end{proof}

-The pairs of paths in the above sum are either two different paths, or a path paired with itself.
-The pair which is of different paths, via a graph union of those paths, forms a diamond topology, i.e. a pair of two-hop paths united at their extremes, and they can be averaged by the Slivnyak-Mecke formula Eq.~\eqref{e:meckeformula} as